cssher/redux-vanilla-JS/README.md

 ## Boilerplate code for redux in vanilla JS.
-Also used middleware (redux-thunk) for asyn api calls.
+Also used middleware (redux-thunk) to make async api calls.